Lakes and rivers of Titan: History and discovery

 Vid Flumina, a 400 km river emptying into Ligeia Mare (in lower right corner of top image).

-The possibility that there are seas on Titan was first suggested based on data from the Voyager 1 and 2 space probes, which flew past Titan in 1980.
-The data showed Titan to have a thick atmosphere of approximately the correct temperature and composition to support liquid hydrocarbons.
-Direct evidence was obtained in 1995 when data from the Hubble Space Telescope and other observations suggested the existence of liquid methane on Titan, either in disconnected pockets or on the scale of satellite-wide oceans, similar to water on Earth.
+The possibility of seas on Titan was first suggested by data from the Voyager 1 and Voyager 2 space probes, which flew past Titan in 1980 and 1981.
+The observations showed that Titan has a thick atmosphere with a temperature and composition potentially capable of supporting liquid hydrocarbons.
+In 1995, observations from the Hubble Space Telescope and other instruments provided indirect evidence for liquid methane, either in isolated bodies or in oceans spanning much of the moon's surface, analogous to Earth's oceans.